Friday, April 13, 2012

 “Modern Fantasy” will be taught by Mythgard’s president, Dr. Corey Olsen.
 Dr. Olsen is a teacher, lecturer, podcaster (you may know him from his popular The Tolkien Professor series) and, most recently, an author.
 His book, Exploring J.R.R.
 Tolkien’s The Hobbit will be out from Houghton-Mifflin in September 2012.

 The Mythgard Institute is an online institution that offers challenging, engaging classes, taught by world-class teachers and leading scholars in order to provide students with new opportunities to study works by authors like Tolkien, Rowling, Gaiman and more seriously and with academic rigor, either for their own enrichment or towards the achievement of a degree.
 The Institute offers literature courses at the master’s level and offers concentrations in areas such as Tolkien studies, medieval literature, and fantasy literature.
-The Mythgard Institute is in the process of acquiring full certification and accreditation, and expects to be able to award MA’s in English literature by the spring of 2013.

 “Modern Fantasy” is one of three Summer 2012 courses being offered via the Mythgard Institute and its partner in learning, Signum University.
 The others are “The Arthur Story: History, Mystery, Myth” which will be taught by Dr. Verlyn Flieger and “Elementary Latin I” which will be taught by Dr. Philip Walsh.